Event Details

 Workshop, Youth Arts,

-Young people aged 9-12 are invited to carve and print small symbols of place, memory, and belonging across two sessions of creative printmaking workshops.
+Young people aged 9-12 are invited to carve and print small symbols of place, memory, and belonging in this creative printmaking workshop as part of Cruinniú na nÓg.
 Led by Galway-based artist Róisín Doherty, the project is inspired by her connection to landscape, environment, and found objects with participants creating tactile, printed “memory lines” – forming a shared artwork of stories, connection, and place.

-From 1.30pm to 6pm, participants are invited to drop in and contribute to the collective installation, creating a visible and celebratory artwork in a public setting through the use of stamps.
-This offers an opportunity for families and the wider community to engage with the work and witness the creative process.
+Participants contribute to the collective installation, creating a visible and celebratory artwork in a public setting, offering an opportunity for families and the wider community to engage with the work and witness the creative process.

 About Róisín Doherty